alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 And there are almost always intuitive extensions.
 In deep learning, ideas are cheap, and execution is hard.
 To quote Andrew Ng, "90% of machine learning is dirty work."
-People have ideas all the time; the glory is in getting them to work.
+(TODO: source this.)
+People have ideas all the time.
+The glory is in making ideas work.

-In many paper stories, I've heard the same story: we tried something, and it failed.
+I've heard authors talk about their paper, and it always sounds like a variant of this: we tried something, and it failed.
 We tried again, and it failed.
-We tried, again and again, and it finally worked.
-By the time it worked, we had 3 days to write the paper.
+We tried, again and again, and it finally worked, three days before the deadline.
+We spent those three days writing the paper.

 ![Graph of NIPS submissions vs time to deadline](/public/dl-philosophy/nips_submission.png) {: .centered }